 How Carey Thompson Can Help

-Carey Thompson is a highly regarded estate planning attorney with a well-deserved reputation for providing his clients with exceptional service.
+Carey Thompson is a highly regarded estate planning attorney with a well-deserved reputation for providing his clients throughout Keller, Saginaw, Tarrant County, and the surrounding Dallas-Fort Worth Metropolitan Area with exceptional service on HIPAA Authorization.
 Having been raised in Tarrant County, he understands the needs of a community that he has proudly served for over 10 years.
 Carey Thompson’s practice is dedicated to helping clients plan for the expected and the unexpected.
 This includes helping them create the necessary healthcare directives, including a healthcare proxy and a living will.

 A healthcare proxy, or power of attorney for healthcare, allows you to name a trusted person to coordinate your medical care with your doctor if you become incapacitated and cannot make medical decisions independently.
-A living will declares the end of life care (e.g. ventilator, feeding tube) you wish to receive or have withheld when you cannot communicate your preferences.
+A living will declare the end-of-life care (e.g. ventilator, feeding tube) you wish to receive or have withheld when you cannot communicate your preferences.
 In short, creating healthcare directives and completing a HIPAA authorization will ensure that your healthcare agent, loved ones, and medical team can obtain your medical records in an emergency.

-If you want to ensure that your estate plan contains the necessary healthcare directives and a HIPAA authorization, The Law Office of Carey Thompson, P.C. is the informed choice in estate planning.
+If you reside in the Dallas-Fort Worth area and want to ensure that your estate plan contains the necessary healthcare directives and a HIPAA authorization, The Law Office of Carey Thompson, P.C. is the informed choice in estate planning.
 When you partner with us, we will take the time to understand your healthcare concerns and design a plan that will best suit your needs.
-Knowing that planning for incapacity is daunting, we will offer you knowledge, compassion and the personal attention you deserve.
+Knowing that planning for incapacity is daunting, we will offer you knowledge, compassion, and the personal attention you deserve.